-- 7.3.1 Board meetings and committees composed entirely of Board members or that include all Board members will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed not to be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public will be published. - 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB.
+- 7.3.1 Board meetings and committees composed entirely of board members or which include all board members will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public will be published. - 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.3.6 information will be provided to NHS England as required. - 7.3.7 The Constitution and governance handbook will be published as well as other key documents including but not limited to: - Conflicts of interest policy and procedures

-- 7.3.6 Information will be provided to NHS England as required. - 7.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - Conflicts of Interest Policy and procedures - Registers of interests - All key policies will be published on the ICB website (www.nhssomerset.nhs.uk). - 7.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the 'Joint Forward Plan').
-The plan will: - a) describe the health services for which the ICB proposes to make arrangements in the exercise of its functions - explain how the ICB proposes to discharge its duties under section 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties) - c) set out any steps that the ICB proposes to take to implement the Somerset joint local health and wellbeing strategy - d) set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25 - e) set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).
+- Registers of interests - All key policies will be published on the ICB website (www.nhssomerset.nhs.uk). - 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
+The plan will explain how the ICB proposes to discharge its duties under: - section 14Z34 to 14Z45 (general duties of integrated care boards) and - sections 223GB and 223N (financial duties).